 When consumers realize they need to purchase a service for themselves or their home, they move along what’s known as a customer journey — a series of events that result in selecting a provider to work with.

-There are endless combinations of paths a customer can take on their journey.
+Customers can take many paths on their journey.
 To simplify, we have distilled the customer journey into five stages based on behavior:

-- Realization — the moment when customers realize they have a problem to solve.
+- Realization — the moment when customers recognize they have a problem to solve.

 - Education — how customers gather the information they need to make a decision.